Q. How long is the program?

 Q. What is the attrition rate for your program?

-A. The five year attrition rate for the program is 10.2%(7.3% personal reasons)(2014 - 23.8%, 2015 - 5%, 2016 - 15%, 2017 0%, 2018 0%).
+A. The five year attrition rate for the program is 9% with 7.3% being for personal reasons. (class of 2014 - 23.8%, 2015 - 5%, 2016 - 15%, 2017 0%, 2018 0%, 2019 0 %).
+The national average for all nurse anesthesia program is around 10%.
 Attrition most commonly includes students who stop out for personal reasons(illness, family situations, etc).
 The department does have a leave of absence policy in place for students.
 Attrition rates less commonly include students who leave due to academic misconduct, clinical failure and administrative dismissal due to rules violations.

 Q. What is your employment rate for your most recent graduates?